dcubasoy/puppeteer-theater/README.md

  **Huge shoutout to original creator, mentor and friend, Juwan Yoo. https://github.com/vhain** [Puppeteer docs] (https://pptr.dev/)

 There is a lot of work to be done in terms of improving the matching process and contributions are welcome.
-This project is immature and
+This project is immature and should not be regarded as something to be used in a production environment without careful consideration.

 # # Base Classes

 ## class: Show